Cysharp/MemoryPack/README.md

 CustomFormatter
 ---
-If implements `MemoryPackCustomFormatterAttribute<T>`, you can configure to use custom formatter to MemoryPackObject's member.
+If implements `MemoryPackCustomFormatterAttribute<T>` or `MemoryPackCustomFormatterAttribute<TFormatter, T>`(more performant but complex), you can configure to use custom formatter to MemoryPackObject's member.

 ```csharp
 [AttributeUsage(AttributeTargets.Field | AttributeTargets.Property, AllowMultiple = false, Inherited = false)]